-Australia, Japan, Myanmar, New Zealand, Singapore, South Korea, and Japan have all since banned or regulated the use of kratom as well.
+Australia, Japan, Myanmar, New Zealand, Singapore, and South Korea have also banned or regulated the use of kratom.

 Kratom Laws in Europe

-There’s a big difference in opinion on the kratom plant between different European countries.
-Some parts permit the sale openly; others have no mention of the herb — either good or bad — while others yet ban it with enforced jail sentences.
+Different European countries have a big difference in opinion on the kratom plant.
+Some parts permit the sale openly; others have no mention of the herb — good or bad — while others ban it with enforced jail sentences.

 As of 2021, kratom is legal in the following European countries:

 In the UK, kratom remains illegal under the Psychoactive Substances Act.
-The plant and its active compounds are controlled by various bills in a number of EU member states, including Denmark, Poland, and Sweden.
+The plant and its active compounds are controlled by various bills in several EU member states, including Denmark, Poland, and Sweden.

 Kratom Frequently Asked Questions

 There’s a lot involved with this useful herb.
-If we were unable to answer your question, check out this faq, which we keep updated whenever we get a new question we haven’t answered.
+If we cannot answer your question, check out this faq, which we keep updated whenever we get a new question we haven’t answered.
 Feel free to drop us a line if there’s something in here we haven’t covered.
 We’d love to help!

-Tolerance is one of the main concerns among people who use the plant on a regular basis.
+Kratom tolerance is one of the main concerns among people who use the plant regularly.